 Export incentives are provided to exporters as an acknowledgement for bringing in foreign exchange, and to compensate for the infrastructural obstacles and costs that they face.
-India’s Foreign Trade Policy (FTP) 2015-20 highlights various export incentives made available by the government through the Directorate General of Foreign Trade (DGFT), as updated till mid-2019.
+India’s Foreign Trade Policy (FTP) 2015-20 highlights various export incentives made available by the government through the Directorate General of Foreign Trade (DGFT), as updated and extended till Sept 2021.

 These incentives include the exports from India scheme, duty exemption/remission scheme, and export promotion capital goods scheme.
 Let’s take a closer look at them:

 This export incentive scheme can be subdivided into the merchandise and services sector.

 Under MEIS, the export of notified goods to notified markets is rewarded on realised FOB value of exports in free foreign exchange or on FOB value of exports as given in the shipping bills in freely convertible foreign exchange, whichever is lower.

 MEIS rewards are available on the export of goods through courier or international post on consignments of FOB value of up to Rs.
 5 lakh.